A generalisation of the Burkholder-Davis-Gundy inequalities: Introduction

 one may be dealing with a process where the compensator for the squared jumps is well understood but the jumps themselves are not.
-Moreover, the version of (\ref{BDG}) where $[M]$ is replaced by $<M>$, its dual previsible projection (or compensator) is, in general, false for $q>2$ (see \cite[Table 4.1, p.162]{BJY1986}).
+Moreover, the version of (\ref{BDG}) where $[M]$ is replaced by $<M>$, its dual previsible projection (or compensator) is, in general, false for $q>2$ when $M$ is a discontinuous local martingale, since, in general,